-hand of God to sit on the right hand of God.
-And he constantly 1 Pet. iii.
-22. refers to the Session, sometimes with and sometimes without the term, to express the mediatorial authority of Christ as an administration of the power of God: to shed forth the influences of that Holy Ghost Who represents upon earth the Lord's admi-But St. Paul is the elect expositor of this nistration in heaven. authority, and he sums up the entire doctrine in his Ephesian Epistle : He raised Him from the dead, and set Him at His own right hand in the heavenly places, far above all principality, and power, and might, and dominion, and every name that is named, not only in this world, but also in that which is to come; and hath put all 20, 22, things under His feet, and gave Him to be the Head over all things to 23. the Church, which is His Body, the Fulness of Him that filleth all in all.
+1 Pet. in.
+22. Authority. hand of God to sit on the right hand of God.
+And he constantly refers to the Session, sometimes with and sometimes without the term, to express the mediatorial authority of Christ as an administration of the power of God: to shed forth the influences of that Holy Ghost Who represents upon earth the Lord's administration in heaven.
+But St. Paul is the elect expositor of this authority, and he sums up the entire doctrine in his Ephesian Epistle: He raised Him from the dead, and set Him at His own right hund in the heavenly places, far above all principality, and power, and might, and dominion, and every name that is named, not only in this world, but also in that which is to come; and hath put all things under His feet, and gave Him to be the Head over oll things to the Church, which is His Body, the Fulness of Him that filleth all in all.